 Social media can be a great and very affordable way to stay in touch, so long as it’s done correctly.
 All of the major social media networks will allow you to build a list of agents’ names and contact details on their platform.
 Consider this your “agent audience”.

-Now, rather than advertising to anyone and everyone that may be interested in your travel products, you can focus on keeping your message coming to your best sellers.
+Now, rather than advertising to anyone interested in your travel products, you can focus on your best sellers.

 Your messaging on this channel will depend on your product, but may include: